gdm413229/swwmgz_m/ExtendedLore.md

   tired of the whole thing.
 - 2363: The town of Kenaia becomes corrupted by some strange "red mass", many of its inhabitants turn into mindless beasts.
-- 2384: The Church of Levlen initiates their Esper Crusades, aiming to rid the land of all magic-aligned people.
+- 2384: The Church of Levlen initiates their second Esper Crusades, aiming to rid the land of all magic-aligned people.
 - 2386: Alakir of Kanaiarkar manages to flee his hometown during an attack from Levlen crusaders.
 - 2387: An unidentified terrorist group attacks the Nekuratek Advanced Arms